 Instead of the gold background like the original, it’s black.

-Like the jumbotron, programs and clubs are able to submit videos to Murrietta, who programs the minitron and publishes the content.
+Like that big screen monitor, programs and clubs can submit content to Murrietta, who programs the minitron to stream the video content.

 “I think it was worth it; since a lot of people walk to school, it would be the first thing they see when they walk on campus,” junior Jaden Joo said.
 “It really adds to the school atmosphere and makes the school look better.”